 Sometimes, however, there are no symptoms, which is just another reason that regular dental visits are so important.

 Many endodontic procedures are performed to relieve the pain of toothaches caused by pulp inflammation or infection.
-With modern techniques and anesthetics, most patients report that they are comfortable during the procedure.
+With modern techniques and anesthetics used in root canal Roseville patients often report that they are comfortable during the procedure.

 There is a misconception that root canal therapy is painful, when in fact we are relieving the pain caused by a brewing bacterial infection.
 We will always ensure you are comfortably numb before starting the treatment.
 We also offer conscious sedation options to further your relaxation, including nitrous oxide or laughing gas, and prescribed relaxant pills, if needed.
 Remember that while the infection that brought you into our office can be extremely painful, the endodontic procedure is meant to relieve it.
 For the first few days after treatment, it is normal for your tooth to feel sensitive, especially if there was pain or infection before the procedure.
 This discomfort can typically be relieved with over-the-counter or prescription medications.